cztomczak/dbkiss/README.md

 # DBKiss

 DBKiss is a database administration tool for MySQL and PostgreSQL.
-It is easy to upload to a web server, because it is only a single PHP file and it is straightforward to use due to its simple user interface.
+It is only a single PHP file [dbkiss.php](dbkiss.php) and has a very simple user interface.

 ## Screenshot